-Then the tutorial should guide the reader through an ordered series of steps that will teach them the basics of how to accomplish something.
+Then the tutorial should guide the reader through an ordered series of steps that teaches them the basics of how to accomplish something.

 The introduction should make it clear what users can accomplish with the guide and why they’d want to do so.

 The guide should continue with clear, ordered steps for accomplishing the task.
-Put any information that is not immediately useful to accomplishing the task elsewhere, such as in a reference guide, and add a link to it..
+Put any information that’s not immediately useful to accomplishing the task elsewhere, such as in a reference guide, and add a link to it..

 The introduction should explain what information is included in the guide and why it might be useful.

-The rest of the guide should be information that is clearly structured without many details on why or how to accomplish something.
+The rest of the guide should be information that’s clearly structured without many details on why or how to accomplish something.
 Include links to specific how-to guides when relevant.

 The introduction should include why the reader should be interested in learning more about the given topic.

 It should then continue with more general discussion, taking a higher-level perspective on the topic.
 Any technical information should be placed in a separate reference guide and linked to.
 Any tasks should be given separate how-to guides and linked to.